Blog

 Performance Testing

-Load testing is a key step in any software development process, since it provides the proof that the developed feature or system performs as expected under a traffic load.
+Load testing is a key step in any software development process, since it provides proof that the developed feature or system performs as expected under a traffic load.
 By simulating user traffic, load testing helps identify bottlenecks, performance issues and limitations that can affect the system's scalability, stability, and reliability.
 Identifying these issues before production is an important way to ensure customer satisfaction.
 By preventing websites and applications from crashing or slowly loading, organizations can avoid an adverse financial impact on their business.

 That’s why choosing which load and performance testing solution to use is not a decision to be taken lightly.
 The right system will seamlessly integrate into the developer workflow to make load testing effortless and effective.
 A cumbersome solution will remain “on the shelf” and won’t be used by developers and QA, leaving the system in danger of crashing in production under heavy traffic or unexpected spikes.